Emocoin (EMO) One Day Volume Tops $6,966.71

-Emocoin (EMO) traded flat against the dollar during the one day period ending at 20:00 PM E.T. on April 28th.
-One Emocoin token can currently be purchased for $0.0017 or 0.00000010 BTC on major cryptocurrency exchanges.
-In the last seven days, Emocoin has traded flat against the dollar.
-Emocoin has a market cap of $35.70 million and approximately $6,966.71 worth of Emocoin was traded on exchanges in the last day.
+Emocoin (EMO) traded flat against the dollar during the 1-day period ending at 18:00 PM E.T. on May 5th.
+In the last week, Emocoin has traded flat against the dollar.
+One Emocoin token can now be bought for approximately $0.0017 or 0.00000010 BTC on cryptocurrency exchanges.
+Emocoin has a total market cap of $35.70 million and $6,966.71 worth of Emocoin was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.